edwardtanguay/merncrud022-backend/README.md

   - so the admin password is now secured with a bcrypt hash
 - (2) **MONGDB_CONNECTION** password is no longer in plain text in the .env file
   - instead it has been replaced with **MONGODB_CONNECTION_PASSWORD_HASH** in the .env file
-  - to set the hash, search for **SECRETKEY** and set it in two files
-  - run `npm run encrypt` with your password
-  - copy the resulting hash into the .env file

 ## .env file